Do you want your own version of IndiKit?

 7) Do not pick and choose HHS questions for inclusion or exclusion from the questionnaire, because it is the set of HHS questions together - not the use of each HHS question independently - that has been validated as a meaningful measure of household food deprivation.

-8) Because the HHS questions cover more sensitive topics, it is recommended that they are asked towards the end of the survey.
+8) Because the HHS questions cover more sensitive topics, it is recommended that they are asked at the end of the relevant portion of the questionnaire.

 9) According to the HHS Guide, the HHS indicator has been specifically developed and validated for cross-cultural use.
 Its results are therefore comparable across different cultures and settings.